Using Azure Ultra Disks

 Redundancy options Regions

-Two availability zones China North 3
+Three availability zones China North 3

-Not every VM size is available in every supported region with ultra disks.
-The following table lists VM series that are compatible with ultra disks.
+Not every VM size is available in every supported region with Ultra Disks.
+The following table lists VM series that are compatible with Ultra Disks.

 VM Type Sizes Description